rx/cacheable-presenters-plugin/README.md

 ## Configuration

 The cache function can be set to work with an apps implementation of caching.
-The function must take the key as an argument and a block for when there is a cache miss.
+The function must take the key, options as arguments and a block for when there is a cache miss.

 With Rails it will default to: